The Replacements (band): Live performances

 The Replacements gained local notoriety following their first live performance because of Tommy Stinson's young age.
 Early shows were consistently tight and became more aggressive following the release of the Stink EP in 1982.
 As their stylistic repertoire began to expand with the writing and recording of Hootenanny the following year, the band's increasingly antagonistic stage show left them with a reputation for their rowdy, often drunken live shows.
 The band frequently went on stage too intoxicated to play.
 They were famously permanently banned from Saturday Night Live after Westerberg shouted a (mostly) off-microphone profanity, directed at guitarist Bob Stinson, before a national television audience on January 18, 1986.

 As a reviewer succinctly observed, the band could quite often be "mouthing profanities into the camera, stumbling into each other, falling down, dropping their instruments, and generally behaving like the apathetic drunks they were."
 There emerged an element of unpredictability, as the Replacements—when sober—gained critical praise for their live shows.
-Part of the mystique of the Replacements was the fact that the audience never knew until the start of a concert if the band would be too drunk to play.
+Part of the mystique of the Replacements was that the audience never knew until the start of a concert if the band would be too drunk to play.
 It was not uncommon for the group to play entire sets of cover versions, ranging anywhere from Bryan Adams's "Summer of '69" to Dusty Springfield's "The Look of Love" to Led Zeppelin's "Black Dog".